Join us for the Virtuous User Summit

 Contents

 Artificial intelligence (AI) is rapidly transforming the way nonprofits operate, from automating donor outreach to optimizing fundraising strategies.
 But with innovation comes ethical responsibility.
-This poses a crucial question: Do nonprofits need an AI policy?
+This poses a crucial question: Is an AI policy for nonprofits an essential or just a nice-to-have?

 Nonprofits operate in the currency of trust.
 Whether stewarding donor contributions, delivering mission-driven programs, or advocating for systemic change, trust is the foundation of every interaction.

-Creating an AI policy begins with introspection.
+Creating an AI policy for nonprofits begins with introspection.
 What role should AI play in your organization?
 How does it align with your mission?

 Encouraging Innovation While Protecting Trust

-An AI policy should not be a barrier to these advancements but rather a tool that ensures they are pursued responsibly.
+An AI policy for nonprofits should not be a barrier to these advancements but rather a tool that ensures they are pursued responsibly.

 At the same time, AI policies must remain iterative.
 AI technology evolves rapidly, and what seems appropriate today may require revision in six months or a year.
 Regular reviews, stakeholder input, and a commitment to adapting policies as necessary will keep them relevant.